-At noon she found dinner ready, and while at table was entertained with an excellent concert of music though without seeing any body; but at night, as she was going to sit down to supper, she heard the noise Beast made; and could not help being sadly terrified.
+At noon she found dinner ready, and while at table, was entertained with an excellent concert of music, though without seeing any body: but at night, as she was going to sit down to supper, she heard the noise Beast made; and could not help being sadly terrified.
 "Beauty, (said the monster,) will you give me leave to see you sup?"
 "That is as you please," answered Beauty, trembling.
-"No, (replied the Beast,) you alone are mistress here; you need only bid me be gone, if my presence is troublesome, and I will immediately withdraw: every thing here is yours, and I should be very uneasy if you were not happy.
-My heart is good, though I am a monster."
-"Among mankind, (said Beauty,) there are many that deserve that name more than you, and I prefer you, just as you are, to those who, under a human form, hide a treacherous, corrupt and ungrateful heart."
-Beauty ate a hearty supper, and had almost conquered her dread of the monster; but she had like to have fainted away, when he said to her, "Beauty, will you be my wife?"
-She was some time before she durst answer, for she was afraid of making him angry if she refused.
+"No, (replied the Beast,) you alone are mistress here; you need only bid me be gone, if my presence is troublesome, and I will immediately withdraw: but tell me, do not you think me very ugly?"
+"That is true, (said Beauty,) for I cannot tell a lie; but I believe you are very good-natured."
+"So I am, (said the monster,) but then, besides my ugliness, I have no sense; I know very well that I am a poor, silly, stupid creature." "'Tis no sign of folly to think so, (replied Beauty,) for never did fool know this, or had so humble a conceit of his own understanding."
+"Eat then, Beauty, (said the monster,) and endeavour to amuse yourself in your palace; for every thing here is yours, and I should be very uneasy if you were not happy."
+"You are very obliging, (answered Beauty;) I own I am pleased with your kindness, and when I consider that, your deformity scarce appears."
+"Yes, yes, (said the Beast,) my heart is good, but still I am a monster."
+"Among mankind, (says Beauty,) there are many that deserve that name more than you, and I prefer you, just as you are, to those, who, under a human form, hide a treacherous, corrupt, and ungrateful heart."
+"If I had sense enough, (replied the Beast,) I would make a fine compliment to thank you, but I am so dull, that I can only say, I am greatly obliged to you."
+Beauty eat a hearty supper, and had almost conquered her dread of the monster; but she had liked to have fainted away, when he said to her, "Beauty, will you be my wife?"
+She was some time before she durst answer; for she was afraid of making him angry, if she refused.
 At last, however, she said, trembling, "No, Beast."
-Immediately the poor monster began to sigh, and howled so frightfully, that the whole palace echoed.
-But Beauty soon recovered her fright, for Beast, having said in a mournful voice, "Then farewell, Beauty," left the room; and only turned back now and then, to look at her as he went out.
+Immediately the poor monster began to sigh, and hissed so frightfully, that the whole palace echoed.
+But Beauty soon recovered her fright, for Beast having said, in a mournful voice, "then farewell, Beauty," left the room; and only turned back, now and then, to look at her as he went out.

 When Beauty was alone, she felt a great deal of compassion for poor Beast.
-"Alas! (said she,) 'tis a thousand pities any thing so good-natured should be so ugly!"
+"Alas, (said she,) 'tis a thousand pities any thing so good-natured should be so ugly."